ciaocloud/minipy-pubsub/chpt1_core/README.md

  The `storage.py` module will have functions like `write_message(topic, data)` and `read_next_message(topic, consumer_id)`.

-## 3. How to Use Mini Pulsar
+## 3. How to Use Mini Kafka

-Here's how to get Mini Pulsar up and running:
+Here's how to get Mini Kafka up and running:

 ### Prerequisites